 How can I get a promotional credit card offer?

 You usually have to meet specific requirements to be eligible for a promotion on a credit card.
 These conditions vary but typically include:

 New customers.
 You must be a new credit card customer, with no existing credit cards issued by the company you’re applying with.
-For example, if you have a credit card issued by American Express, you likely won’t be eligible for Amex promotional offers.
+For example, if you have a American Express Credit Cards, you likely won’t be eligible for Amex promotional offers.

 Credit card approval.
 You must apply and be approved for the credit card by a certain date in order to take advantage of the promotion.